emd/mitpci/README.md

 ```

-Note that the `Demodulated` class automatically compensates for
+Note that the `mitpci.interferometer.Demodulated` class
+automatically compensates for demodulator imperfections
-demodulator imperfections (i.e. DC offsets and amplitude imbalances
-between I and Q).
+(i.e. DC offsets and amplitude imbalances between I and Q).
-The post-processed I and Q signals can be accessed via
+The post-processed I and Q objects are accessed via
-`D.I.x` and `D.Q.x`, respectively, while the phase can be retrieved via
+`D.I` and `D.Q`, respectively.
+Both `D.I` and `D.Q` are *instances* of the `mitpci.signal.Signal` class, so
+the raw digitized signal (in bits) is accessed via e.g. `D.I.x`, and
-`D.getPhase()`.
-The timebase can be retrieved via `D.I.t()`
+the timebase can be generated via e.g. `D.I.t()`.
-(or, equivalently, `D.Q.t()`).
+The phase is readily calculated via `D.getPhase()`.

 Spectral information can then be readily computed and visualized using the
 [random_data package](https://github.com/emd/random_data).